From Risk Communication to Emergency Response in Marine Contexts: OFI Module I-4 Research on Occupational Health and Safety (OHS) Fisheries Governance

 We are also examining whether there are usability issues with PLBs for emergency situations where a person’s manual performance might be degraded by exposure to cold water.
 The usability of PLBs during harsh conditions can be a determining factor between a successful or unsuccessful rescue mission.
 Harsh conditions such as frigid air temperatures and cold-water can significantly impact a person’s hand dexterity and tactile sensitivity.
 These factors are pertinent to the operation of a PLBs which would be manually activated by the wearer.
 In order to investigate the influence of a cold environment on an individual's ability to activate a PLB, a set of standardized tests will be used to determine manual dexterity and tactile sensitivity.
 In addition, specific tests will be developed and implemented to determine the ideal PLB design features to improve useability.
 The main findings will hopefully allow us to gain knowledge on the impact of cold and wet hands on an individual's ability to successfully activate a personal locator beacon and whether certain design configurations of the beacons would be more advantageous for a successful activation (button characteristics, button size, button texture).
 These signaling beacons and understanding their application as a piece of critical safety equipment for fish harvesters in emergency situations is very important.
 It is anticipated through our research that we will be able to provide useful and new information to manufacturers, users, trainers as well as regulators on ways to improve PLB usability.

-Written by Joshua Ryan, Alexandria Major, and Dr. Emily Reid-Musson
+Joshua Ryan, Alexandria Major, and Dr. Emily Reid-Musson

 Dr. Reid-Musson is a human geographer and qualitative social researcher by training, Joshua Ryan is a mechanical engineer who grew up in an outport fishing community and Alexandria Major is also an engineer who completed her bachelor's degree in Ocean & Naval Architectural engineering at MUN.
 Their research is funded by Ocean Frontier Institute's research module I-4.